jcartes/CRLFi/README.md

 1. Nothing.
 If you think there is feel free to raise issue.

 ## FAQ
 1. Does CRLF injection is ended in HTTP/2?
-Well, no. I found CRLF injection on 2 http/2 enabled website with http2.
-Also, checkout [CRLF injection in HTTP2](https://security.stackexchange.com/questions/235046/does-http-2-prevent-security-vulnerabilites-like-crlf-injection)
+* Well, no. I found CRLF injection on 2 http/2 enabled website with http2.
+Also checkout this: [CRLF injection in HTTP2](https://security.stackexchange.com/questions/235046/does-http-2-prevent-security-vulnerabilites-like-crlf-injection)